ianbutler/ticTacToe/README.md

 # ticTacToe
-Tic Tac Toe logic with a weaksauce front end built to see it work
+Tic Tac Toe logic with a weaksauce display built to see it work